PSYC 541 Introduction to Public Mental Health: Theories, Practice, and Prevention

 Community Health Needs Assessment: Your Community Assignment

-Community Intervention Assignment
+Community Intervention Paper and Video Assignment

-For the Community Intervention Assignment, the student will write a 5-page paper detailing the public mental health problem that they are interested in.
+For the Community Intervention Assignment, the student will write a 5-page paper detailing the public mental health problem that he/she is interested in.
 The student must describe the magnitude of the public mental health problem followed by a proposed community mental health intervention designed to prevent and treat the mental health issue.
 After completing the paper, the student will then record a 3-5 minute elevator pitch video providing an overview of the proposed community intervention.

 Have questions about this course or a program?